MicrosoftDocs/power-platform/power-platform/admin/contact-technical-support.md

 ---
-title: "Get Help + Support (Power platform Admin center)| MicrosoftDocs"
+title: "Get Help + Support - Power platform Admin center| MicrosoftDocs"
 description: Use the Help + support experience to contact a Microsoft support representative for Dynamics 365 (online) to get resolution for your issue. ms.custom: "" ms.date: 07/30/2018